amyrhoda/deep-thoughts/_posts/2021-11-11-lost-serenity.md

 The result of my soul searching was, anti-climactically, that pretty much everything I do either honours several values or is something I'm obliged to do because I haven't figured out how to get out of it yet.
 (Ahem, yard maintenance.)

 But the big ah-hah was that it seemed I'm not doing anything in particular to honour my value of Serenity.
-My first impulse was to add something — I must do something Serene!
-But the very thought of it made me *less* serene.
+My first impulse was to add something — I must do something serene!
+But the very thought of adding another task made me *less* serene.
 I don't have time for that!

-Upon further thought I realized that I already do lots of things to bring more serenity into my life, by design.
+Upon further thought I realized that I already, by design, do lots of things to bring more serenity into my life.
 I always step away from my desk for lunch, I don't work on weekends, I go for long solo walks, I take a ridiculous number of weeks off.

 The thing is, they've become automatic.
 I'll go for a walk and spend the time thinking about social media strategy.
 I'll take a bath and try and get through a backlog of magazines and do a face mask at the same time.